Easy simple green Salad recipe for weight lose

 5. Meanwhile, whisk mustard, vinegar, garlic, thyme, salt, and pepper in a small bowl.
 Add the mixture to the beans and cook until fragrant, about 30 seconds.

 Remove from heat and stir in chard, the mushrooms, and the croutons.
-Top with reserved shallots and Pomegranate seeds. and mix properly. now your simple green salad is ready to enjoy it.
+Top with reserved shallots and Pomegranate seeds. and mix properly. now your simple green salad for weight loss is ready to enjoy it.

 Easy simple green Salad recipe